jerry-singh/figma/README.md

 # figma

-Sure, here's an example README.md description for your GitHub repository:

 Figma HTML File Repository
 Welcome to the Figma HTML File Repository!
 This repository contains an HTML file generated from a Figma design.
 It is designed to showcase how Figma designs can be exported into HTML for web development purposes.